tanbro/redis_func_cache/docs/design/hander.md

 1. Backward compatible.
 With no handler configured, behavior is identical to today.
 2. Single handler.
 There is exactly one handler per cache instance.
 No chains, no ordering rules, no composition inside the library.
 3. Symmetric.
 Handlers exist on both the write path and the read path.
-4. Uniform return convention.
-Every handler method returns a pair of a boolean and a value.
-5. Async aware.
-Handlers work for both synchronous and asynchronous decorated functions, mirroring the library's existing sync and async split.
+4. Async aware.
+Handlers work for both synchronous and asynchronous decorated functions, via paired sync and `*_async` methods.
-6. Non-invasive.
+5. Non-invasive.
 The core cache logic, including key calculation, Lua scripts, and eviction, is unchanged.
+6. Optional methods.
+A handler may implement any subset of the boundaries.

 ## Non-Goals